CSE-151A-Group-Wildfire/CSE-151A-Project/README.md

 &nbsp;

-# Weather Prediction Model 1: Neural Network
+# Model 1: Neural Network

 The first model we employed for weather prediction is a Neural Network.
 Neural networks are powerful tools for capturing complex relationships in data, making them suitable for problems where the underlying structure might not be linear.
 Here's a breakdown of the approach we took: